Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-HTgGZVI4PfM.md

 ### Transcript

-> jace can you get a heart monitor i'm, i'm i'm nervous about this stream honestly so heart rate would be at like constant 90 or something
+> jace can you get a heart monitor I'm, I'm I'm nervous about this stream honestly so heart rate would be at like constant 90 or something